StarCat8/Star_Abundances/README.md

  -------------
  UPDATES ON searchParams with the NLTE flag: the code has a hard time converging.
 I would suggest not to use them, just apply them one time once the LTE params are found.

-It is probably more sensible to drop the random search part until we can be sure we're near the global minimum.
-This way one can allow for more seeds, say, 12 seeds to run separately and only when one gets comfortably close to the global minimum (ie M<1/0.5) redirect all the cores to a random-ish search in the global minimum neighborhood.
-This would help in avoiding getting stuck in local minima.

 On a cold rainy night..
 ----